thumbliner/thumbliner/toys.md

 ---

-> “The superior pilot uses superior judgment to avoid situations which require the use of superior skill.”<br>
+> “The person that turns over the most rocks wins the game.”<br>
-> — Frank Borman
+> — Peter Lynch

 ---